muxyz/website/index.md

 ---
 layout: default
 title: "Mu"
-description: "A cloud based operating system"
+description: "Human computer interface"
 ---
 <br>
 <div id="abstract">
-Mu is a new operating system built to address many of the problems we face with the web today.
+Mu is a new human computer interface built to address many of the problems we face with the web today.
 The internet has become a walled garden largely because of the app ecosystem and incumbent gravitational forces.
 This plays out both on the mobile side and cloud infrastructure too.
 Browsers were meant to solve a lot of these